8 Free Things To Do In And Around Torquay

 Take the little ones to Occombe Farm this summer to see llamas, ducks, chickens, pigs and cows.
 This working farm is free to enter and perfect for spending a couple of hours exploring the surrounding woodland on one of the nature trails.
 For a small fee you can purchase an activity pack at the reception, which will help you identify bugs and other wildlife.

 2. Cockington Court

 Enjoy a leisurely afternoon exploring Cockington Court, set within more than 460 acres of scenic country park.
 While away a sunny afternoon perusing the studios and independent shops, showcasing some of the region’s best artwork and local produce.
 Previously voted Dog Friendly Business of the Year, Cockington Court is an ideal place for a walk with your four-legged friend.
-Follow the self-guided trails around stunning gardens and the seasonal sculpture trail There are a number of interesting events held throughout the year in the outdoor theatre, perfect for families or couples looking for a unique activity.
+Follow the self-guided trails around stunning gardens and the seasonal sculpture trail.
+There are a number of interesting events held throughout the year in the outdoor theatre.
+These are perfect for families or couples looking for a unique activity.

 Be a part of the world’s largest treasure hunt and search for geocaches in Torquay.
 Use the mobile app or a GPS device to seek out containers carefully hidden in hidey-holes around the town.
 Set yourself a challenge of finding as many as possible during your stay!
-This is a great way of getting the kids active and the scavenger hunt adds an element of excitement your walks.
+This is a great way of getting the kids active.
+The scavenger hunt adds an element of excitement your walks.

 4. Lazy Days At The Beach